Study the nature of dynamical dark energy by measuring the CMB polarization rotation angle: Introduction

 Eqs.~(\ref{eq:rotated_spectra}) provides the basic principle for measuring the uniform CMB polarization rotation angle.
 We performed the first measurement using WMAP and BOOMERANG data in 2006~\cite{Feng:2006dp}.
 Subsequently, many collaborations of CMB surveys, including QUaD\cite{QUaD:2008ado}, WMAP\cite {WMAP:2012nax}, ACTPol\cite{ACTPol:2016kmo}, SPTpol\cite{Wu:2019hek} and Planck\cite{Planck:2016soo} have done this measurement.
 Refs.\cite{Xia:2009ah, Zhao:2015mqa, Xia:2012ck} have combined CMB and LSS observations for the analysis.

 Generally, a uniform polarization rotation will be degenerate with a global miscalibration of detector polarization angles~\cite{Keating:2012ge}.
 CMB experiments employed a variety of techniques to determine the absolute polarization orientation of detectors.
 Common approaches include calibration using well-characterized astrophysical sources such as Tau~A~\cite{Aumont:2018epb}, artificial far-field sources~\cite{Cornelison:2020wbj}, wire-grid calibration systems \cite{Murata:2023heo}, optical modeling~\cite{Murphy:2024fna}, and diffuse Galactic foregrounds \cite{Minami:2019ruj,Minami:2020fin}.
 Another widely used method is self-calibration, which assumes the absence of any physical polarization rotation and corrects the data by minimizing the observed $TB$ and $EB$ power spectra~\cite{Keating:2012ge}.
 However this approach inherently loses possibility to detect a uniform polarization rotation.
 The analysis of \textit{Planck} data by \cite{Minami:2020odp} used Galactic foreground polarization for calibration and reported $\beta = 0.35^\circ\pm 0.14^\circ$.
 Subsequently, \cite{Eskilt:2022cff} performed a joint analysis of \textit{Planck} and WMAP data with the same method, yielding a $3.6\sigma$ detection of $\beta = 0.342^\circ{}^{+0.094^\circ}_{-0.091^\circ}$, but it remained subject to modeling dependency in the Galactic foregrounds.
 A later analysis of ACT data reported a consistent result, $\beta = 0.215^\circ \pm 0.074^\circ$, showing a comparable significance~\cite{Diego-Palazuelos:2025dmh}.
+We noticed that there has been some works on the time dependence of $\beta$~\cite{Finelli:2008jv,Gubitosi:2014cua}, however its measurements rely on the $\ell$ dependence~\cite{Ballardini:2025apf} of $\beta$ or is estimated in pixel domain~\cite{BICEPKeck:2020hhe,SPT-3G:2022ods} which is beyond the model of Eqs.~(\ref{eq:rotated_spectra}).

 Beyond the isotropic rotation, spatial variations of the polarization angle can also occur, reflecting fluctuations of the underlying dark energy field that couple to photons~\cite{Li:2008tma}.
 In such scenarios, the rotation angle $\beta(\hat{\boldsymbol{n}})$ acquires direction dependence, producing an anisotropic polarization rotation pattern over the sky.
 This anisotropy can be described as a random field with angular power spectrum $C_L^{\beta\beta}$, analogous to the lensing potential power spectrum $C_L^{\phi\phi}$.
 In Refs.~\cite{Li:2013vga,Zhao:2014yna}, a non-perturbative expansion approach was employed to establish the relation between the rotated and unrotated CMB power spectra under the assumption that the external field fluctuations obey statistical isotropy.